 Taking these numbers into account, what would happen if we dedicated more than .04 cents of every dollar towards wellness?
 There is one area of the population that would most definitely benefit and it is the ELDERLY!

-A second study found that senior citizens under routine chiropractic care were less likely to report that they had arthritis or that their health status was poor or fair, when compared to those not under routine chiropractic care.
+A second study found that senior citizens under routine chiropractic care in Frisco were less likely to report that they had arthritis or that their health status was poor or fair when compared to those not under routine chiropractic care.
 These seniors were less likely to have used a nursing home and 73.9% of those under routine chiropractic care had not been hospitalized in three years.
-Lastly, these seniors used less over-the-counter drugs than their peers.
+Lastly, these seniors used fewer over-the-counter drugs than their peers.